Marine Education Program

 Marine Education Director

-The Marine Education program is supported by the Massachusetts Cultural Council, the National Oceanic and Atmospheric Administration, Cape Cod Five Cents Savings Bank, The Arts Foundation of Cape Co and other private individuals and foundations.
+The Marine Education program is supported by the Massachusetts Cultural Council, the National Oceanic and Atmospheric Administration, Cape Cod Five Cents Savings Bank, CARE for the Cape and Islands and other private individuals and foundations.